DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - 1 Generic Mana

 ### Redirection
-"Momentum is its own kind of magic"
+"Momentum is its own kind of magic."
 - Reroll one enemy Intention.
+- Heal 2 Stress.

 Cost:
 - 1 Generic Mana